EU regulators to decide on BSkyB's German, Italian deals by Sept. 11

-BRUSSELS, Aug 7 (Reuters) - European Union antitrust regulators will decide by Sept.
-11 whether to clear British broadcaster BSkyB’s planned $9 billion takeover of Rupert Murdoch’s pay-TV companies in Germany and Italy, the European Commission said on Thursday.
+BRUSSELS (Reuters) - European Union antitrust regulators will decide by Sept.
+11 whether to clear British broadcaster BSkyB’s BSY.L planned $9 billion takeover of Rupert Murdoch’s pay-TV companies in Germany and Italy, the European Commission said on Thursday.

 BSkyB will become the leading pay-TV provider in Europe after the deals, the latest example of traditional entertainment companies reinforcing their operations to compete against more nimble Internet rivals.